Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/full_code.md

         return 1
     fi

-    # Put all input arguments on one line and sanitise the command by putting
-    # single quotes around each argument, also first put an extra single quote
+    # Sanitise the command by putting single quotes around each argument, also
-    # next to any pre-existing single quotes in the raw argument, put them all
+    # first put an extra single quote next to any pre-existing single quotes in
-    # on one line
+    # the raw argument.
+Put them all on one line.
     for arg in "${arguments[@]}"; do
         arguments=$(echo "$arg" | sed "s/'/''/g; s/.*/'&'/g; s/\n//g")
     done